About our 2023 Conference

-This conference is of high strategic importance as it comes at a time when the Nigerian economy has taken a great hit from COVID-19 and subsequent economic downturn, spiraling inflation, constrained purchasing power leading to reprioritization of expenditure by individuals, families and businesses.
-The situation is made worse by being a largely mono-product economy, a struggling agriculture and agro-allied industry and a practically comatose manufacturing sector.
-Arising from the development above, the Institute is poised to bring all the identified issues and the relevant stakeholders all on the same table for a deep introspection and dissection of the issues thereof with a view of developing a comprehensive and inclusive framework for the promotion of markets within the ECOWAS region as a first start to building a strong continental market that will be competitive in the struggle for market shares.
-The institute in exercising their professional relevance will continue to be the mechanism and platform for MSME’s, artisans, government agencies, financial institutions to contribute to the collective economic growth of Nigeria to ensure self-reliance, regional trade integration, quality and sustainable supply.
+Arising from the development above, the Institute is poised to bring all the identified issues and the relevant stakeholders all on the same table for a deep introspection and dissection of the issues thereof with a view of developing a comprehensive and inclusive framework for the promotion of Agribusiness activities within the ECOWAS region as a first start to building a strong continental business that will be competitive in the struggle for global market shares.
+The institute in exercising their professional relevance will continue to be the mechanism and platform for the promotion of Agribusiness to contribute to the collective economic growth of Nigeria, ensure self-reliance, regional trade integration, quality and sustainable supply.
 Accordingly, the Institute will be holding this annual conference to bring together all the stakeholders for regional and global policy analysis, dialogue, comparative analysis and advocacy on creating enabling environment.

 Purpose & Objectives

-Get Experiences on approaches towards creating and promoting an enabling environment for SMEs.
+• Experiences on approaches towards creating and promoting an enabling environment in Agribusiness.

-Establish Agreement on the role of stakeholders in developing SMEs for regional trade integration.
+• Agreement on the role of stakeholders in Agribusiness for regional trade integration.

 Welcome Remarks -MC